-For the safety of the child and for the integrity of the learning environment, children under the age of 16 are not permitted in any laboratory or clinic unless it is for educational purposes and approved by the Vice President of Academic Affairs.
+For the safety of the child and for the integrity of the learning environment, children under the age of 16 are not permitted in any laboratory or clinic unless it is for educational purposes and approved by the Provost.

 Children in an active classroom, not otherwise covered by this policy, must have verifiable permission of the lead faculty member of said class.